inttter/iinter.me/content/dont-use-pure-black.md

   <img src="/blog/dont-use-pure-black/shining-clock.png" width="350">
 </div>

 As you're most likely able to spot, there is a round, white glow being emitted off of the numbers.
-In an environment where light is minimal or dimmed, this will make them feel the need to squint, further worsening their vision, but moreso for those with impaired vision.
+In an environment where light is minimal or dimmed, this will make them feel the need to squint, further worsening their vision, but more so for those with impaired vision.

 Here's that same clock with the lights in the room turned on: